Special-Esmit/IP_Scanner/README.md

 _______________________________________________________

 Runing:

+Step 1 : Open sn_target.py and replace your token to token variable

-Step 1 : 'python3 sn_target.py <target_ip>'
+Step 2 : 'python3 sn_target.py <target_ip>'

-Step 2 : See Results !
+Step 3 : See Results !
 For See All Data Enter 'y'

 _______________________________________________________